Irukku Aana Illai: Plot

 With this clue, Venkat and Divya go to the hospital where she remembers bits and pieces of incidents.
-She says that she has a mother and an identical twin sister Kavya (Eden).
+She says that she has a mother and an identical twin sister Kavya.
 Kavya is sick with respiratory problems, that is the reason she was in the hospital.
 She makes Venkat visit her mother and he befriends her.
-One night, as Divya looks at her ailing sister in the hospital, she finds the doctor Rangarajan (Raviraj) sending out the nurses and injecting something into the IV bottle.
+One night, as Divya looks at her ailing sister in the hospital, she finds the doctor Rangarajan sending out the nurses and injecting something into the IV bottle.
 She is suspicious and informs this to Venkat and his doctor Mathrubootham.
 With Meenakshi's help, Venkat steals Kavya's case file from the hospital on Mathrubootham's request to analyse it.
 Mathrubootham finds that the sedations given to Kavya are of heavy dosage and there is something fishy about this pattern of treatment.
 When they investigate further, Divya finds that Dr.Rangarajan is planning to steal Kavya's heart by making her brain dead and transplant it to a wealthy person for a huge sum of money.
 Venkat, Divya, Mathrubootham and Meenakshi try to stop this racket, but the doctor cleverly manipulates Divya's mother to agree for a surgery using Kavya's deteriorating health as bait.
 Meenakshi, Mathrubootham and Venkat are manhandled and locked up by goons when they try to prevent the surgery.
 So, Divya takes the matter into her hands and possesses Dr.Rangarajan as he is about to start the surgery.
 She makes him slit his own throat and commit suicide and the surgery is stopped.
 After a while, Kavya regains consciousness and Divya is at peace and she says she loves venkat and she leaves after a final adieu to all of them.

 As Meenakshi finishes narrating this story, he says that the next day, when Venkat opened the door, he found someone standing at his door.
 She was a woman identical to how Divya looked.
 The movie ends here leaving the aspiring director as well as the audience to wonder who she really is, Kavya or Divya again?